 2) Develop a Global Recruitment Strategy

 You need to know where you want to hire and where you want to grow before you can start putting the job applications out and reaching out to potential candidates.
-It might be that certain markets offer greater access to the talent you’re seeking, where other markets are more employer friendly.
+It might be that certain markets offer greater access to the talent you’re seeking, whereas other markets are more employer-friendly.

-Once you’ve decided on your location, it’s important to cultivate an appealing employer brand to attract and retain the best talent.
-The recruitment market can be competitive, so it’s how you set your business apart from the noise that can get you in front of the kind of talent you want to hire for your business.
+Once you’ve decided on your location, it’s essential to cultivate an appealing employer brand to attract and retain the best talent.
+The recruitment market can be competitive, so setting your business apart from the noise can get you in front of the kind of talent you want to hire for your business.

 3) Source Global Talent

 With the above aspects in place, it’s time for you to start sourcing your talent.
-To help you get started, you should consider leveraging some sort of technology or outsourced provider for recruitment.
+To help get started, you can leverage technology or an outsourced recruitment provider.

-You can also utilize international job boards and agencies, or even attend global job fairs and actively begin networking.
-This phase is all about getting your company brand in front of candidates and sharing why your company is setup for success.
+You can also utilize international job boards and agencies, attend global job fairs, and actively begin networking.

 4) Screen and Select Candidates

-You’ve highlighted the talent you want to hire, so now it’s time to conduct the interview processes.
+You’ve highlighted the talent you want to hire, so now it’s time to conduct the interview process.

 When interviewing candidates from different countries, it can be beneficial to implement cross-cultural interview techniques, showing an understanding of their culture.

-In this part of the process, you should also conduct thorough reference checks and right to work checks.
+In this process, you should conduct thorough reference and right-to-work checks.

 5) What infrastructure do you need to hire internationally?